sneha-b11/DApp/README.md

 # Decentralised Chat App

 ## About the App
-- Developed a decentralized applications that exist and run on blockchain where no one individual has control over the entire network and can handle thousands of messages per second at minimal cost.
+- Developed a decentralized application that exist and run on blockchain where no one individual has control over the entire network and can handle thousands of messages per second at minimal cost.
 -	Technologies used – HTML, CSS, Tailwind, JavaScript (Frontend), Svelte, GUN.js (Backend).
 ```